Colette Fitzpatrick

-Fizpatrick previously worked in the newsroom in Today FM where she edited and presented hourly bulletins and reported on a range of stories including courts and tribunals.
+Fitzpatrick also previously worked in the newsroom in Today FM where she edited and presented hourly bulletins and reported on a range of stories including courts and tribunals.
 She produced The Sunday Supplement, presented by Sam Smyth, and also previously worked at East Coast FM in County Wicklow where she first began her broadcasting career.
 Colette graduated in journalism from DIT in Aungier Street.

+Fitzpatrick has also worked in the newsroom at East Coast FM.

 Fitzpatrick is married to studio director Niall McDermot.
 In June 2010, Fitzpatrick confirmed that she was expecting her first child, due in November.
 Son Milo was born on 18 November 2010, but it was a nightmare birth as chronicled by Fitzpatrick herself.